-Sharp purple Apatites are scattered on a finger of fine grained muscovite in an esthetic grouping.
+Sharp purple Apatites are scattered on a finger of fine grained Muscovite in an esthetic grouping.
 Crystals reach 1.7 CM and most show good color zoning.
-A choice small cabinet specimen that displays well from the classic mines of Panasquiera.
+A choice small cabinet specimen that displays well from the classic mines of Panasqueira.
 One small contact can be found on a lower edge otherwise this is in perfect undamaged condition.

 Clean and rich pink Apatite crystals in stacked epitaxial arrangements.
-From a small recent find at La Marina emerald mine.
-A few of the intersections and backsides are coated with unidentified micro crystals of what seems to be 2 differnt minerals, presumably Phosphates.
+From a small recent find at La Marina Mine.
+A few of the intersections and backsides are coated with unidentified micro-crystals of what seems to be 2 different minerals, presumably Phosphates.
 The last time this style of Apatite was found was over 8 years ago.
 We had the good fortune to purchase a pocket at that time and several of those specimens were later illustrated in the Mineralogical Record, Lapis special edition etc. This small lot from the new find is of the same quality and habit as the earlier, now classic and unavailable material.
 Fine glassy luster and in very good condition as seen.

 Super form and esthetics for this distinctive style apatite!
 Rich pink Apatite crystals are in stacked epitaxial arrangements.
 From a small recent find at La Marina emerald mine.
 The last time this style of Apatite was found was over 8 years ago.
 We had the good fortune to purchase a pocket at that time and several of those specimens were later illustrated in the Mineralogical Record, Lapis special edition etc. This small lot from the new find is of the same quality and habit as the earlier, now classic and unavailable material.
 The display face of the specimen is in fine condition, there is a clean contact on the reverse side and a break at the base where this was removed but not visible in any normal display angle.
 This is the best we have seen of this style from the new find.